 Jun 14, 2008 CNNMoney.com

 Three whammy’s are pressing America’s luck this spring as the nation engages in one of the most exciting presidential elections in my lifetime.
 The problem is that the only solution that has been proposed at the national-level has been a gas tax holiday.
 A gas tax holiday would have the effect of starving our increasingly troubled transportation system of the necessary funds to maintain and improve infrastructure and service.
-Opinion
+Blog Post

 May 21, 2008 By